perymerdeka/django-ecomercee-v2/docs/mastering-testing-with-pytest.md

 ---

-on this chapter, we will discuss about how to configure and mastering pytest on django (best practice way) this chapter discuss about how to configure and designed test driven development using pytest for big and scalable project.
+In this chapter, we'll cover how to configure and master pytest in Django (best practice way) this chapter discusses how to configure and design test-driven development using pytest for large, scalable projects.

 ## Kick off